Wall Street crash of 1929: Aftermath

 In 1932, the Pecora Commission was established by the U.S. Senate to study the causes of the crash.
 The following year, the U.S. Congress passed the Glass–Steagall Act mandating a separation between commercial banks, which take deposits and extend loans, and investment banks, which underwrite, issue, and distribute stocks, bonds, and other securities.

-After, stock markets around the world instituted measures to suspend trading in the event of rapid declines, claiming that the measures would prevent such panic sales.
-However, the one-day crash of Black Monday, October 19, 1987, when the Dow Jones Industrial Average fell 22.6%, as well as Black Monday of March 16, 2020 (−12.9%), were worse in percentage terms than any single day of the 1929 crash (although the combined 25% decline of October 28–29, 1929 was larger than that of October 19, 1987, and remains the worst two-day decline as of 7 October 2024).
+Afterwards, stock markets around the world instituted measures to suspend trading in the event of rapid declines, claiming that the measures would prevent such panic sales.
+However, the one-day crash of Black Monday, October 19, 1987, when the Dow Jones Industrial Average fell 22.6%, as well as Black Monday of March 16, 2020 (−12.9%), were worse in percentage terms than any single day of the 1929 crash (although the combined 25% decline of October 28–29, 1929, was larger than that of October 19, 1987, and remains the worst two-day decline as of 7 October 2024).

-World War II

-The American mobilization for World War II at the end of 1941 moved approximately ten million people out of the civilian labor force and into the war.
-World War II had a dramatic effect on many parts of the economy and may have hastened the end of the Great Depression in the United States.
-Government-financed capital spending accounted for only 5% of the annual U.S. investment in industrial capital in 1940; by 1943, the government accounted for 67% of U.S. capital investment.

 Analysis

 The crash followed a speculative boom that had taken hold in the late 1920s.
 During the latter half of the 1920s, steel production, building construction, retail turnover, automobiles registered, and even railway receipts advanced from record to record.
 The combined net profits of 536 manufacturing and trading companies showed an increase, in the first six months of 1929, of 36.6% over 1928, itself a record half-year.
 Iron and steel led the way with doubled gains.
 Such figures set up a crescendo of stock-exchange speculation that led hundreds of thousands of Americans to invest heavily in the stock market.
 Many people were borrowing money to buy more stocks.
-By August 1929, brokers were routinely lending small investors more than two thirds of the face value of the stocks that they were buying.
+By August 1929, brokers were routinely lending small investors more than two-thirds of the face value of the stocks that they were buying.
 Over $8.5 billion was out on loan, more than the entire amount of currency circulating in the United States at the time.